- CD4 T cells purified from rhesus macaque PBMCs by magnetic selection

 Rhesus PBMCs were sourced from a responsible third party vendor that operate according to local regulations and laws.

-To purify rhesus CD4 T cells, PBMCs were incubated with antibodies against CD8 T cells, B cells, NK cells, dendritic cells, monocytes, granulocytes, and erythrocytes, and subsequently run through a magnetic column.
-Cells labeled with the antibodies were bound to the column, while unlabeled cells, the CD4 T cells, passed through.
+To enrich for rhesus CD4 T cells by the negative isolation method, PBMCs were incubated with antibodies against CD8 T cells, B cells, NK cells, dendritic cells, monocytes, granulocytes, and erythrocytes, and subsequently subjected to a magnet.
+Cells labeled with the antibodies bound to the magnet through the test tube wall, while unlabeled cells, the CD4 T cells, were decanted into a fresh tube to obtain the enriched population.

 Cryopreservation and storage